Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Introduction

-We show that for any divergence that is convex in its first argument, the projection problem is equivalent to computing the weighted barycenter of the local posterior and the global posterior distributions.
-This connection between two key concepts in Information Geometry, namely, geometric projection and the geometric barycenter, offers an interpretable link between the radius of the sphere and the weights for the barycentric aggregation.
-As a result, the degree of personalization becomes more intuitive and accessible to end-users.
+We show that, for any divergence function that is convex in its first argument, the projection problem is equivalent to computing the weighted barycenter between the local and global posterior distributions.
+This equivalence establishes a conceptual bridge between two fundamental concepts in Information Geometry, geometric projection and geometric barycenter, thereby providing an interpretable relationship between the radius of the projection sphere and the weights in the barycentric aggregation.
+Consequently, the degree of personalization becomes both intuitive and directly controllable by end-users.

-The paper is structured as follows.
-Section \ref{sec:literature} provides an extensive analysis of the related work.
-In Section \ref{sec:paramBFL}, we present the parametric BFL framework based on variational learning for local training and posterior aggregation to determine the posterior global model.
-We propose a design that extends the prior use \cite{pal2024simple} of the Improved Variational Online Newton optimizer (IVON) \cite{shen2024variational} for various aggregation methods.
-In Section \ref{sec:perso}, we introduce the novel idea we present to personalize global BFL models using information-geometric projection and show its equivalence to barycentric aggregation for divergence functions convex in their first argument.
-Worth noting that the personalization method is not limited to parametric BFL, as the idea of personalization remains general and valid for the different settings of BFL, non-parametric included.
-Subsequently, we refine our results for the parametric case where, for specific divergences, we can leverage closed-form solutions for the barycenters, leading to substantial gains in algorithmic efficiency.
-We dedicate Section~\ref{sec:experiments} to the experimental analysis, where we compare various aggregation techniques under the variational learning setting.
-Furthermore, we evaluate our method against state-of-the-art approaches and demonstrate that it achieves a favorable global/local trade-off compared to existing baselines.
+The paper is organized as follows.
+Section~\ref{sec:literature} reviews the related work.
+Section~\ref{sec:paramBFL} introduces the parametric BFL framework based on variational learning for local training and posterior aggregation to estimate the global posterior model.
+We extend the approach of \cite{pal2024simple} by employing the Improved Variational Online Newton (IVON) optimizer \cite{shen2024variational} for multiple aggregation methods.
+In Section~\ref{sec:perso}, we present a novel personalization strategy for global BFL models using information-geometric projection and show its equivalence to barycentric aggregation for divergence functions convex in their first argument.
+The proposed method is general and applicable beyond parametric BFL, including non-parametric settings.
+For the parametric case, we exploit closed-form barycentric solutions for specific divergences, yielding significant computational gains.
+Section~\ref{sec:experiments} reports the experimental results, comparing aggregation techniques under the variational learning framework and benchmarking our method against state-of-the-art approaches.
+Finally, Section~\ref{sec:discussion_beyondbfl} discusses the broader applicability of the proposed method to continual learning.